United States Holocaust Memorial Museum

 The Museum has welcomed more than 36 million visitors, including 96 heads of state and more than ten million school-age children.
 Their website, US Holocaust Memorial Museum, the world’s leading online authority on the Holocaust, is available in 15 languages and, in 2013, was visited by more than 12 million people representing 226 countries and territories.

-Their collection includes more than 14,000 stories, and the Museum is identifying those that are 90 minutes or less.
 Certified court reporters will receive 0.25 PDC for each transcription, up to a maximum of 1.0 PDC in their certification cycle.

 Access the Museum's transcript guidelines.